-How the Injuries Boards process works for claims assessment of personal injuries
+How the PIAB Personal Injuries Assessment Board process works for claims assessment of personal injuries in Ireland

 Nearly all personal injury claims, but not Medical Negligence claims have to be submitted to the Injuries Boards for a personal injuries assessment.
 Personal Injuries assessment starts when you submit to them their completed form of assessment along with a medical assessment form which is obtained from your GP or your hospital, depending on where you have been treated.

 Some months go by and then the Injuries Boards issue a recommendation or they issue an authorisation to proceed to court proceedings.
 You should note neither you or the defending Insurance Company is obliged to accept the Injuries Board’s recommendation.
 You might think the offer two low or the Insurance Company may think that the recommendation is too high.

 The net result is that you will need a personal injury solicitor to negotiate a settlement for your injuries claim with the Insurance Company.
 If that fails and much less than 5% of all negotiations fail then your injury claim in Ireland will have to go to court for settlement.